HSG-AIML/HSG-AIML.github.io/_posts/2022-11-11-NeurIPS_22-Model_Zoos-Generative_Hyper_Representations.markdown

 {% include figure.html
 url="/images/2022-11-11-NeurIPS_22-Model_Zoos-Generative_Hyper_Representations/model_zoo_schematic.png"
-description="Schematic overview of the Model Zoo Generation.
+description="Schematic overview of the Model Zoo Generation."%}
-"%}

 ### Dataset Generation
 All in all, there are (as of now) 27 model zoos, with 50'360 unique Neural Network models and over 3.8 Million model states.